Critical classes of power graphs and reconstruction of directed power graphs: A Moore closure operator for graphs

 We start our research with a section about closure operators for graphs.
 The results that we are going to obtain will be used later to deal with the power graphs.
-However, they seem to be of interest for all graphs.
+However, they seem to be of interest for graphs in general (\cite{Dikran}, \cite{sla}, \cite{sla2}).